anvaka/sayit/README.md

 [![demo](https://i.imgur.com/xKlxRkf.gif)](https://anvaka.github.io/sayit/)

-Recommendations are constructed based on _Redditors who commented in this subreddit, also commented to..._
+Recommendations are constructed based on _Redditors who commented to this subreddit, also commented to..._

 Play with it here: https://anvaka.github.io/sayit/